PIONEERING APPRENTICESHIPS IN ALLIED HEALTH SUBJECTS

-We recognize that apprenticeship course can be demanding.
+We recognise that apprenticeship courses can be demanding.
 UEL has a long history of supporting mature students to achieve a higher education degree.
-For this reason, additional support is available to apprentices through our student HUB, skillzone and the centre for student success.
+For this reason, additional support is available to apprentices through our Student HUB, Skillzone and the Centre for Student Success.

 On the apprenticeship you will complete the same modules and undertake the same assessments as the full-time course.
 In order to be awarded the apprenticeship a final additional assessment is required.
 This is called the apprenticeship end point assessment.

-The end point assessment occurs within the final practice-based assessment and comprises of 2 clinical practice assessments.
+The end point assessment occurs within the final practice-based assessment and comprises of two clinical practice assessments.

 - Employer support and commitment to undertake the programme